naayaarunutheriyuma/domselect/README.md

 1. LexborSelector powered by [selectolax](https://github.com/rushter/selectolax)
     and [lexbor](https://github.com/lexbor/lexbor) libraries.
 The type of raw node is `selectolax.lexbor.LexborNode`.
+    Query language is CSS.

 2. LxmlSelector powered by [lxml](https://github.com/lxml/lxml) library.
 The type of raw node is `lxml.html.HtmlElement`.
+    Query language is CSS.

 ### Selector Creating